crestongetz/data-quality-validation-and-hr-data-integration/README.md

 Using Python (Pandas), I identified and resolved critical anomalies—including extreme age outliers (e.g., 136 years old) and negative employment durations—that would have otherwise skewed corporate reporting and benefits eligibility.
 The final pipeline successfully merged 93 validated records, ensuring a consistent, single source of truth for the integrated organization.

+## Methods and Discussions
+### Data Profiling and Quality Dimensions
+Before integration, I created a [data quality plan]() `addressing` the `importance` of `data quality` for `stakeholders`.

+I evaluated the acquired firm’s data against the six dimensions of data quality (Accuracy, Completeness, Consistency, Timeliness, Validity, and Uniqueness).
+My primary focus was on Accuracy and Completeness to ensure the integration did not corrupt the parent company's master records.

 ## Requirements
 You will need the following to run this project:
 1. Pandas